Wise-Neko/CIM/README.md

-Please replace the .env files within the server.
+Please replace the .env files within the server folder.